mathaywarduk/mnk/_posts/2025-10-24-lisbon-half-mazza.md

   alt: Kerry running the Lisbon Half Marathon
 ---

-Kerry had booked with Sarah to do the Lisbon Half Marathon.
-At the time we had no idea it'd be days before we moved in to our new house, so we were a bit weary by the time we got to the airport.
+Kerry had booked the Lisbon Half Marathon with Sarah long before we realised it would be just days before moving to Scotland.

-Turns out it was just what we needed.
-A laugh with friends and Kerry smashed the race.
+By the time we reached the airport we were tired, but it turned out to be exactly what we needed.
+Friends, laughter and Kerry smashing the race.

 Unrelated... white girls can't scoot.